object of this effort is to try to trace the Crossett, Connors, Philley

 have been done to the highest standards and I have used their data

 freely after assuring myself of their worth.
+I have no time or desire to do excellent work over again.
 Newspaper obituaries

 and stories are to be taken with a large dose of salt.
 Unsubstantiated